canalplus/rx-player/src/core/segment_sinks/README.md

-The `BufferGarbageCollector` is a function used by the RxPlayer to periodically perform "garbage collection" manually on a given `SegmentBuffer`.
+The `BufferGarbageCollector` is a function used by the RxPlayer to periodically perform "garbage collection" manually on a given `SegmentSink`.

 It is based on the following building bricks:

   - A playback observer emitting the current time (in seconds) when the garbage collection task should be performed

-  - The `SegmentBuffer` on which the garbage collection task should run
+  - The `SegmentSink` on which the garbage collection task should run

   - The maximum time margin authorized for the buffer behind the current position